-Much like bitcoin, access for U.S. retail investors to gain exposure to ether via a transparent and U.S. regulated, U.S. exchange-traded vehicle remains limited.
-Instead current options include: (i) facing the counter-party risk, legal uncertainty, technical risk, and complexity associated with accessing spot ether; or (ii) over-the-counter ether funds ("OTC Ether Funds") with high management fees and potentially volatile premiums and discounts.10 Meanwhile, investors in other countries are able to use more traditional exchange listed and traded products (including exchange-traded funds holding physical ETH) to gain exposure to ether.
-Similarly, investors across Europe have access to products which trade on regulated exchanges and provide exposure to a broad array of spot crypto assets.
-U.S. investors, by contrast, are left with fewer and more risky means of getting ether exposure.11
+Heretofore, U.S. retail investors have lacked a U.S. regulated, U.S. exchangetraded vehicle to gain exposure to ETH.
+Instead current options include: (i) facing the counter-party risk, legal uncertainty, technical risk, and complexity associated with accessing spot Ether or (ii) over-the-counter Ether funds ("OTC ETH Funds") with high management fees and potentially volatile premiums and discounts; Meanwhile, investors in other countries, including Germany, Switzerland and France, are able to use more traditional exchange listed and traded products (including exchange-traded funds holding physical ETH) to gain exposure to ETH.
+Investors across Europe have access to products which trade on regulated exchanges and provide exposure to a broad array of spot crypto assets.
+U.S. investors, by contrast, are left with fewer and more risky means of getting Ether exposure.

-To this point, the lack of an ETP that holds spot ETH (a "Spot Ether ETP") exposes U.S. investor assets to significant risk because investors that would otherwise seek cryptoasset exposure through a Spot Ether ETP are forced to find alternative exposure through fewer and more risky means.
-For example, investors in OTC Ether Funds are not afforded the benefits and protections of regulated Spot Ether ETPs, resulting in retail investors suffering losses due to drastic movements in the premium/discount of OTC Ether Funds.
-Many retail investors likely suffered losses due to this premium/discount in OTC Ether Fund trading; all such losses could have been avoided if a Spot Ether ETP had been available.
-Additionally, many U.S. investors that
+To this point, the lack of an ETP that holds spot ETH (a "Spot ETH ETP") exposes U.S. investor assets to significant risk because investors that would otherwise seek cryptoasset exposure through a Spot ETH ETP are forced to find alternative exposure through generally riskier means.
+For example, investors in OTC ETH Funds are not afforded the benefits and protections of regulated Spot ETH ETPs, resulting in retail investors suffering losses due to drastic movements in the premium/discount of OTC

-The premium and discount for OTC ether Funds is known to move rapidly.
-For example, over the period of 12/21/20 to 1/21/21, the premium for the largest OTC Ether Fund went from 238.63% to 5.1%.
-While the price of ether appreciated significantly during this period and NAV per share increased by 101.40%, the price per share decreased by 37.49%.
-This means that investors are buying shares of a fund that experiences significant volatility in its premium and discount outside of the fluctuations in price of the underlying asset.
-Even operating within the normal premium and discount range, it's possible for an investor to buy shares of an OTC ether Fund only to have those shares quickly lose 10% or more in dollar value excluding any movement of the price of ether.
-That is to say - the price of ether could have stayed exactly the same from market close on one day to market open the next, yet the value of the shares held by the investor decreased only because of the fluctuation of the premium.
-As more investment vehicles, including mutual funds and ETFs, seek to gain exposure to ether, the easiest option for a buy and hold strategy for such vehicles is often an OTC ether Fund, meaning that even investors that do not directly buy OTC ether Funds can be disadvantaged by extreme premiums (or discounts) and premium volatility.
+The premium and discount for OTC ETH Funds is known to move rapidly.
+For example, over the period of 12/21/20 to 1/21/21, the premium for the largest OTC ETH Fund went from 238.63% to 5.1%.
+While the price of Ether appreciated significantly during this period and NAV per share increased by 101.40%, the price per share decreased by 37.49%.
+This means that investors are holding shares of a fund with roughly \$4.8 billion in assets under management that experiences significant volatility in its premium and discount outside of the fluctuations in price of the underlying asset.
+Even operating within the normal premium and discount range, it's possible for an investor to buy shares of an OTC ETH Fund only to have those shares quickly lose 10% or more in dollar value excluding any movement of the price of ether.
+That is to say - the price of Ether could have stayed exactly the same from market close on one day to market open the next, yet the value of the shares held by the investor decreased only because of the fluctuation of the premium.
+As more investment vehicles, including mutual funds and ETFs, seek to gain exposure to ether, the easiest option for a buy and hold strategy for such vehicles is often an OTC ETH Fund, meaning that even investors that do not directly buy OTC ETH Funds can be disadvantaged by extreme premiums (or discounts) and premium volatility.

-The Exchange notes that the list of countries above is not exhaustive and that securities regulators in a number of additional countries have either approved or otherwise allowed the listing and trading of Spot Ether ETPs.
+The Exchange notes that the list of countries above is not exhaustive and that securities regulators in a number of additional countries have either approved or otherwise allowed the listing and trading of Spot ETH ETPs.